Bolzano: Sport

 The town is host to an annual road running competition – the BOclassic – which features an elite men's 10K and women's 5K races.
 The event, first held in 1975, takes place on New Year's Eve and is broadcast live on television by Rai Sport Più.

-Bolzano is also the host city to the Giro delle Dolomiti annual road bike event.
+Bolzano is also the host city of the Giro delle Dolomiti annual road bike event.